Lockheed Martin F-35 Lightning II procurement: United Kingdom

 In June 2025, the UK government announced plans to amend its F-35 order.
 As originally envisaged, a total of 138 aircraft, consisting entirely of the F-35B STOVL variant, were to be purchased, and were primarily intended to operate in the maritime strike role from the aircraft carriers of the Royal Navy.
 Delivery of the first tranche of 48 aircraft was due for completion in 2025, with another 27 to follow in the second tranche of airframes.

+In 2025, concerns were raised regarding pressure on the United Kingdom's F-35 fleet due to combat operations, delayed upgrades, and fleet availability, while the government continued plans for a mixed F-35B/F-35A fleet.

 But, in June of 2025, the UK indicated that it planned to restore to the RAF a nuclear role that it had not undertaken since the end of the Cold War, with aircraft capable of carrying the nuclear warheads.
 As a result, only 15 F-35Bs were to be procured as part of the second tranche, with the remaining 12 now to be F-35As.
 These would operate primarily as part of the RAF's operational conversion unit, freeing F-35Bs from this task, with the nuclear delivery role being additional to this.

+Under plans confirmed in the 2025 defence review, the Fleet Air Arm and Royal Air Force had acquired 47 F-35B aircraft by 2026 and were planning to increase to that number to 62 F-35B airframes by 2033.
+These numbers were somewhat lower than originally envisaged due to a decision made in the review to acquire 12 non-carrier capable F-35A aircraft to serve in training and tactical nuclear-strike roles.
+The 2026 Defence Investment Plan did not confirm the order or specific timing for 15 additional F-35B aircraft, though it noted that 12 F-35A aircraft would likely be ordered for delivery in the early 2030s.